Michelle Lujan Grisham: Early life and education

-Michelle Lujan was born in Los Alamos, New Mexico, and grew up in Santa Fe.
-Her father, Llewellyn "Buddy" Lujan, practiced dentistry into his eighties until he died in March 2011.
-Her mother, Sonja, was a homemaker.
+Michelle Lynn Lujan was born in Los Alamos, New Mexico and grew up in Santa Fe.
+Her father, Llewellyn Eugene "Buddy" Lujan, practiced dentistry into his eighties until he died in March 2011.
+Her mother, Sonja Lee (née Jackson), was a homemaker originally from Indiana who died in 2022.
 Her sister Kimberly was diagnosed with a brain tumor at the age of two and died at 21.

 Lujan Grisham says that her ancestors have inhabited New Mexico for 12 generations.
 She is part of the prominent Lujan political family in New Mexico, many of whose members have served in elected and appointed positions in government.

 Lujan graduated from St. Michael's High School.
-She received a Bachelor of Arts in university studies from the University of New Mexico in 1981, where she was a work study student in the engineering department and was a member of the Delta Delta Delta sorority.
+She received a Bachelor of Arts in university studies from the University of New Mexico in 1981, where she was a work-study student in the engineering department and was a member of the Delta Delta Delta sorority.
 In 1982, she married Gregory Alan Grisham.
 She also worked as a technical writing intern for the Westinghouse Electric Corporation.
 In 1987, Lujan Grisham earned a Juris Doctor from the University of New Mexico School of Law.